microsoft/terminal/doc/specs/#607 - Commandline Arguments for the Windows Terminal.md

 ## Abstract

-This spec outlines the changes necessary to add support to Windows Terminal to support commandline arguments.
+This spec outlines the changes necessary for Windows Terminal to support commandline arguments.
 These arguments can be used to enable customized launch scenarios for the Terminal, such as booting directly into a specific profile or directory.

 ## Inspiration